Is wild rice really rice?

 How do I cook wild rice?

 First, you should know there are different kinds of wild rice.
 There is large lake wild rice, small lake wild rice, cultivated wild rice, scarified, and pre-cooked wild rice.
 These different kinds of wild rice require different amounts of water, and the cooking time varies.
-So, with that in mind we only address the wild rice, and blends that we process and sell.
+So, with that in mind we only address the wild rice, and blends that we sell.
+Pure wild rice takes 35-40 minutes, maybe a little longer.

 - Stovetop.
-For the Canadian Lake and Idaho Lake wild rice, we suggest 1 part wild rice and 4 parts liquid.
-For the cultivated wild rice, 1 part wild rice and 3 parts liquid.
+For the Canadian Lake and Idaho Lake wild rice, we suggest 1 part wild rice and 5 parts liquid.
+For the cultivated wild rice, 1 part wild rice and 4 parts liquid.
 Bring water to a boil, add wild rice and cook for 35 to 40 minutes or until texture is soft, not squishy.
 Drain off excess water.
 Use plenty of water.
 Unlike regular rice you don’t want to cook the water out.
+You may need to add water during cook time

 - Oven method.
 Less liquid is required for baking.
 Use 1 part wild rice and 2 ¾ to 3 ½ parts liquid.
 Add seasonings and bake at 350 degrees for 1 ½ hours or until texture is soft.